sandbox-science/AstraKernel/README.md

 1. **Bootstrapping:**
    The startup assembly (`start.s`) sets up the stack and clears uninitialized data.
 2. **UART Output:**
    The kernel maps UART registers as memory addresses.
-Simple C functions (`putc`, `puts`) send characters or strings to the UART (__string ain't working yet__), making text appear in the serial terminal.
+Simple C functions (`putc`, `puts`) send characters or strings to the UART, making text appear in the serial terminal.
 3. **Main Loop:**
    After printing a test message, the kernel loops forever, keeping the system alive.